Workers Compensation Insurance — Minnesota

 Workers compensation pays medical expenses and lost wages when employees are injured on the job — protecting your employees and shielding your business from potentially devastating lawsuits.
 One serious injury without coverage can bankrupt a small business.

-Required in Minnesota from your first employee
+Required from your first employee

 📋